 Konstantiniyya, the empire’s glittering capital, lay between Rumelia and Anatolia like the body of a butterfly between two wings.

 But in a series of episodes that began in the 1820s and ended just before World War One, Ottoman Turkey lost almost all of Rumelia to various rebel peoples such as the Greeks and the Serbs.

 By the second decade of the twentieth century, Istanbul was close to becoming a border town.
 These losses led to the rise of a movement called the Young Turks, which took over the Empire just prior to World War One.

 The Young Turks saw the Empire as decadent and weak and in need of modernisation.
 Some of the ideas that they had for reforming it were sound.
-For instance, the Young Turks recognised that an incredible 90% illiteracy rate had to be brought down if the Empire was to prosper in the 20th century.
+For instance, the Young Turks recognised that high rates of illiteracy had to be brought down if the Empire was to prosper in the 20th century

 On top of that, the Young Turks observed that their country had almost no modern industries.

 It was no wonder that such a ramshackle empire had been kicked out of a modern, industrialising Europe.

 But other ideas the Young Turks held were more sinister, including the idea that the Empire had to be made more explicitly Turkish in national terms.
 What did this mean for minorities like the Greeks and the Armenians?

 Although the Albanians were mostly Muslim, all the other Balkan rebels were mostly Christian.
 Christians started to be seen as disloyal, and so for that matter did anyone who wasn’t ethnically Turkish.